jasonwhite/button/README.md

 use.
 It would also potentially allow one to glue together many disparate build descriptions into one.

-## Inspiration
+## Other Build Systems

-The design of Brilliant Build learns from and draws inspiration from several other build systems:
+The design of Brilliant Build learns from the successes and failures of many other build systems.
+In no particular order, these include:

  * [Tup](http://gittup.org/tup/)
  * [Ninja](https://martine.github.io/ninja/)